Skip to content

 To run a specific hook:

-$ uvx pre-commit run ruff --all-files
+$ uvx pre-commit run ruff-check --all-files

 Skipping hooks temporarily